lyz-code/blue-book/docs/time_management.md

 #### Heal yourself from FOMO
 In practical terms, a limit-embracing attitude to time means organizing your days with the understanding that you definitely won't have time for everything you want to do, or that other people want you to do, and so, at the very least, you can stop beating yourself up for failing.
 Since hard choices are unavoidable, what matters is learning to make them consciously, deciding what to focus on and what to neglect, rather than letting them get made by default, or deceiving yourself that, with enough hard work and the right time management tricks, you might not have to make them at all.
 It also means resisting the temptation to "keep your options open" in favour of deliberately making big, daunting, irreversible commitments, which you can't know in advance will turn out for the best, but which reliably prove more fulfilling in the end.
 And it means standing firm in the face of FOMO (fear of missing out) because you come to realize that missing out on something (indeed on almost everything) is basically guaranteed.
 Which isn't actually a problem anyway, it turns to, because "missing out" is what makes your choices meaningful in the first place.
 Every decision to use a portion of time on anything represents the sacrifice of all the other ways in which you could have spent that time, but didn't, and to willingly make that sacrifice is to take a stand, without reservation, on what matters most to you.

+Another problem that FOMO brings us is that it leads us to lives where you "truly lived" only if you've lived all the experiences you could live.
+This leads to a frustrating life as the world has infinite of them, so getting a handful of them under your belt brings you no closer to a sense of having feasted on life's possibilities.
+You lead yourself in another [efficiency trap](#be-mindful-of-the-efficiency-trap) where the more you experience the more additional wonderful experiences you sarta to feel you could have on top of all those you've already had, with the result that the feeling of existential overwhelm gets worse.
+To fight this existential overwhelm you can resist the urge to consume more and more experiences and embrace the idea that you're going to miss most of them.
+You'll then be able to focus on fully enjoying the tiny slice of experiences you actually do have time for.

+This FOMO fever is normal given the facts that we're more conscious of the limits of our time (after deterring the after life), the increase of choices that the world has brought us, and the internet amplifier.
 ### Embrace your control limits
 The more you try to manage your time with the goal of achieving a feeling of total control and freedom from the inevitable constrains of being human, the more stressful, empty, and frustrating life gets.
 But the more you confront the facts of finitude instead, and work with them, rather than against them, the more efficient, meaningful and joyful life becomes.
 Anxiety won't ever completely go away, we're even limited, apparently, in our capacity to embrace our limitations.
 But I'm aware of no other time management technique that's half as effective as just facing the way things truly are.